-For these reasons, therefore, I do not think the Lender is liable to pay Mrs W any compensation for the alleged misrepresentations of the Supplier on the basis that they would've led to an unfair debtor-creditor relationship.
+For these reasons, therefore, I do not think the Lender is liable to pay Ms M any compensation for the alleged misrepresentations of the Supplier.
 And with that being the case, I do not think the Lender acted unfairly or unreasonably when it dealt with the Section 75 claim in question.